---

 ## Block-Level Gas Accounting

-At block level, only **regular gas** counts toward block gas limits.
+At block level, only **execution gas** counts toward block gas limits.
 State gas is exempt — it is not tracked at the block level and does not constrain block capacity.

 ```python